johngilbert2000/Siamese-in-progress/README.md

 # Siamese_in_progress
-Siamese networks that almost work
+Siamese networks that almost work, written in Pytorch

 <hr>